 On a warm Friday night in August, hundreds of marchers paraded through the University of Virginia campus carrying torches and chanting nationalist and anti-Semitic slogans.
 They encircled a small group of protesters at a statue of Thomas Jefferson yelling, "White Lives Matter" and "Jews will not replace us!"
 Within minutes, punches were being thrown and mace sprayed.

-The melee didn’t last long, but it set the stage for the following day when the violence was much worse.
-A counterprotester, Heather Heyer, lost her life when a self-described Nazi allegedly drove his car into a crowd killing Heyer and injuring 35 others.
+The melee didn't last long, but it set the stage for the following day, when the violence was much worse.
+A counterprotester, Heather Heyer, lost her life when a car, allegedly driven by a self-described Nazi, plowed into a crowd, killing Heyer and injuring 35 others.

-Charlottesville became a hashtag for hate, and the violence there exposed an underbelly of hardcore racism that many Americans had, perhaps naively, imagined didn’t exist anymore.
-Asked about the violence that week, President Trump insisted there were “very fine people” on both sides, a remark that was widely criticized as a failure by the occupant of the highest office in the land to properly condem groups that trafficked in racial hatred.
+Charlottesville became a hashtag for hate, and the violence there exposed an underbelly of hardcore racism that many Americans had, perhaps naively, imagined didn't exist anymore.
+Asked about the violence that week, President Trump insisted there were "very fine people" on both sides, a remark that was widely criticized as a failure to properly condemn groups that trafficked in racial hatred.
 It was also a remark that encouraged white supremacists who believed the president supported their aims.

 While Charlottesville drew most of the headlines, racial hatred and violence was on display on campuses and college towns throughout the country before and after that seminal event.

-In May, Sean Urbanski, a white University of Maryland student, allegedly stabbed and killed Richard Collins III, a black student at nearby Bowie State University and a second lieutenant in the Army who was visiting friends on the College Park campus.
-Urbanski was charged with a hate crime, and police announced they were investigating Urbanski’s connection to a Facebook page called Alt-Reich Nation.
+In May, Sean Urbanski, a white University of Maryland student, was accused of stabbing and killing Richard Collins III, a black student at nearby Bowie State University and a second lieutenant in the Army who was visiting friends on the College Park campus.
+Urbanski was charged with a hate crime, and police announced they were investigating Urbanski's connection to a Facebook page called Alt-Reich Nation.

 At the University of Florida in October, an appearance by white nationalist Richard Spencer drew thousands of protesters.
-Later that day, three of Spencer’s followers were arrested and charged with attempted homicide after they allegedly argued with a group of people protesting his speech and fired a shot at them.
+Later that day, three of his followers were arrested and charged with attempted homicide after shots were fired during an argument with a group of people protesting his speech.

 Spencer has fought to speak at large campuses across the country, but in the wake of Charlottesville, administrators at institutions including Pennsylvania State University, the University of North Carolina at Chapel Hill and Michigan State University blocked his efforts, citing the possibility of violence and enormous security costs.

-Schools are altering policies and procedures to deal with the increase in racially based incidents and the growing push on campuses by white supremacist and neo-Nazi groups.
+Schools are altering policies and procedures to deal with the increase in racially based incidents and the growing push on campuses by white-supremacist and neo-Nazi groups.
 Following the torchlight march at the University of Virginia, administrators banned open flames on campus without prior approval.
-In the report it commissioned on how it handled the events of August, the university sounded a warning for schools everywhere.
+In the report it commissioned on how it handled the events in August, the university sounded a warning for schools everywhere.

 "Going forward, the University of Virginia and higher education institutions across the nation must be prepared to respond to situations in which violence and intimidation accompany demonstrations and protests," the report concluded.
 "It is incumbent upon the university to forge new policies and practices that will prevent it from again becoming a locus of intimidation and violence while recommitting to the principles of free speech at the core of its mission."